lcilliers/hobbies-modelling4comfort/scripts/README.md

 - File may be corrupted
 - Unsupported image format
 - File is locked/in use by another program
+- **For HEIC files**: Install "HEIF Image Extensions" from Microsoft Store

+### HEIC/HEIF Files Not Converting
+If you see "HEIC conversion failed":

+1. **Install HEIF Image Extensions**:
+   - Open Microsoft Store
+   - Search for "HEIF Image Extensions"
+   - Install the free codec from Microsoft
+   - Restart PowerShell and try again

+2. **Alternative**: Convert HEIC to JPG first using:
+   - Windows Photos app (open and "Save As")
+   - Online converters (heictojpg.com)
+   - Third-party tools (IrfanView, XnView)

 ### Large File Warnings
 If GitHub warns about large files: